quisido/quisi.do/src/components/articles/become-the-junior-developer-that-companies-want-to-hire/become-the-junior-developer-that-companies-want-to-hire.md

 do not have anything controversial.
 Build a following by constantly tweeting what you have accomplished, and share your Twitter profile on your projects to build a following.
 For example, I end every Medium article with “Follow me on [Twitter](https://twitter.com/CharlesStover).”
-At this time, these link shares have resulted in 300 followers.
+As of February 2020, these link shares have resulted in nearly 500 followers.

 Twitter is free marketing.
 I have never made a social tweet.
 I maintain a strictly business Twitter account.
 If I post what I have made, people will see